Semi-ATE/DT/README.md

 If one wants to reference a point in time before the epoch, one uses negative epoch numbers.
 This works fine on Linux (and MacOS?) but as usual Windows has another oppinion, so negative epoch times can't be used on Windows machines. :unamused:

+[One of our issues addresses this](https://github.com/Semi-ATE/DT/issues/4), and we'll see if we can fix this :stuck_out_tongue:

 ## The TD object

 The TD (Time Difference) is the result of the substraction of two DT objects.